Introduction to Defect Tracking Tools

 - Extensible Plugins – JIRA could be integrated with various third-party apps for better usage.

 It is another most popular tracking tool.
 It could be used to report and track defects.
-However, it is not limited to only tracking of defects but could be used to track other software development related things.
+However, it is not limited to only tracking defects but could be used to track other software development-related things.

 Here, as it could be customized to track things hence the target audience could be different.
 Another most important feature of this tool is that the process which needs to be followed for solving a defect or the cycle of defect solving could be customized.
-One can define his own sets of defect solving cycle to track those defects.
+One can define his own sets of defect solving cycles to track those defects.
 These customized defined cycles are known as templates and are very important while tracking tools.

 4. Lean Testing

 Lean testing is a defect tracking tool that could be used without any cost.
 It is also a test case management tool.
 Being a test case management tool, one can describe test cases for a particular task related to software development.

 Lean testing could be used both on the web as well as mobile.
 It could be extended to the web browser by use an extension.
 Hence with the use of the extension, the people could use it in the browser.
 Also, it has mobile support; hence reporting, and tracking of defects could do from mobile also.
 Lean testing is quite easy to use.
 It does not require any installation of any type of software.

 Some fundamental features are pointed out below.